dafny-lang/dafny/docs/OnlineTutorial/Modules.md

 ### Export Consistency

 An `export` set must always present a coherent view of a module: anything that appears in an exported declaration must itself be exported.
-Revisiting the previous example, we could not create an `export` set that `reveals` `f` without also revealing `T`.
+Revisiting the previous example, we could not create an `export` set that `reveals` `f` without also revealing `T`, because the return type of `f` is `T`.
 This is for the simple reason that we would create a type constraint `0 : T` which cannot be solved if `T` is opaque.
 Similarly we cannot create an export set that `provides` or `reveals` `f` if we do not also at least provide `T`.

 ```
 module Helpers {